Written byConnie Yang

 Summary: A complete tutorial shows how to free up memory/RAM on MacBook Pro, MacBook Air, or so.
 Also, it tells what uses your RAM and how to check RAM usage on Mac. - from iBoysoft

-Memory insufficient is the most likely reason for your sluggish Mac or frozen app with a spinning beach ball.
+Memory insufficient is the most likely reason for your sluggish Mac, frozen app with a spinning beach ball, or the pop-up of "Scratch disks are full" on Mac.
 That's true.
 When your Mac almost wears out the memory (or often called RAM), it will perform slowly or even freeze from time to time.

 The slow performance on Mac is a sign to tell you that it's time to free up more memory right now.
 Or else, your Mac will run slower and slower or report an error 'Your system has run out of application memory'.
 And eventually, it may fail to boot up someday.